-Tanya Bingham has had an interest in wellbeing since her early 20’s which culminated in a dedicated yoga practice over 11 years ago.
+Tanya is the Founder of True North Yoga and Barossa Wellness.
+Tanya has had an interest in wellbeing since her early 20’s which culminated in a dedicated yoga practice over 12 years ago.

 Tanya loves yoga for its capacity to build strength and flexibility (on all levels!) but it is the call to calm, center, shift perspective and set or re-set the day that underpins Tanya’s yoga practice.

 Tanya has completed over 875hrs of certified yoga teacher training including 500hrs-RYT, Pre-Post Natal Yoga Teacher Training, Yoga Nidra, Restorative Yoga and Yoga Psychology & Meditation, including two trips to India for concentrated study and practice.
 Tanya has also managed and assisted yoga teacher trainings with teacher training school, Shantarasa Yoga, as well as educational workshops, retreats and events.

 Prior to yoga, Tanya’s professional background spanned over a decade in injury management and as a rehabilitation consultant, and she is currently studying a Bachelor of Health Science (Nutrition & Exercise).

 The True North Yoga community, teachers, and beautiful space is a daily source of inspiration to Tanya for which she is grateful everyday.

 Alana first found yoga when she was looking for a new direction in her life.
 Within weeks of practicing she noticed a shift in herself and quickly fell in love with the transforming effect of yoga.
 The more she experienced this effect, the more she wanted to know about this ancient practice.
 This search for deeper knowledge led her to completing yoga teacher training with Shantarasa Yoga.